+We designed our Bill 148 webinar series to help our employer clients get acquainted with the significant changes introduced by the Bill 148 amendments.
 We will also be shortly issuing an Employer’s Guide to Bill 148, an ebook which will cover these changes in depth.
-Stay tuned!

 Are non-competes, non-solicitations and confidentiality agreements enforceable in Canada?
 Aside from termination provisions, restrictive covenants are probably the clauses that give us employment lawyers the most to think about.
 A restrictive covenant is a contractual clause, typically in an employment agreement, that seeks to limit a former employee’s ability to solicit the employer’s clients and/or to compete for those same clients in the same area.